Professor Will Pope HonFSE CEnv

-Emma is a member of the Institute of Materials and a Committee member of the European Network of Environmental Professionals.
-Emma is also graduate of the Goldman Sachs 10k Small Business Programme.
+Emma is a Chartered Manager (CMgr) and a Fellow of the Chartered Management Institute (FCMI) as well as a graduate of the Goldman Sachs 10k Small Business Programme.

 Head of Licensing, Registration and Standards

-Geoff joined SocEnv in July 2016 from the Engineering Council where he was Licensing Executive for almost four years.
+Geoff joined the Society in July 2016 from the Engineering Council where he was Licensing Executive for almost four years.
 Prior to this Geoff spent 24 years in various roles within the City & Guilds Group, including six years with the Institute of Leadership & Management (ILM).
 During his career, Geoff has gained an excellent knowledge of quality and audit procedures within the educational field and brings with him a wealth of experience, particularly in process improvement.

 Geoff says “I am really enjoying being part of the challenging, yet exciting future of the Society for the Environment, and working closely with the Licensed Members.”

 At home, Geoff is kept busy by his twin daughters, two cats, listening to music and watching live sport.

-Elaine joined the team in 2009 after numerous years in the Construction and IT Sector.
-Having been an Freelance IT Trainer for a number of training companies, including being involved in training staff for a national bank rolling out a new in-house software.
-She has also been a supply teacher for CLAIT and RSA and also for Business Studies in IT.
-As well as holding managerial roles in a number of steel fabrication companies, she was also PA to a Finance/Personnel Director in the Fashion Industry and a Clerical Officer for Microbiology and Public Health laboratory in the Midlands.
+Elaine joined the team in 2009 after numerous years in the Construction and IT sector.
+Having been a freelance IT trainer for a number of training companies, including being involved in training staff for a national bank rolling out new in-house software.
+She has also been a supply teacher for CLAIT and RSA and for Business Studies in IT.
+As well as holding managerial roles in a number of steel fabrication companies, she was also PA to a Finance/Personnel Director in the fashion industry and a clerical officer for a microbiology and public health laboratory in the Midlands.

-As well as the day to day running of the office, she process registration of CEnv and REnvTech and support Head of Licensing in the administration of Licence Reviews and the Chief Executive at Committee meeting and responsible for the implementation of GDPR.
+As well as the day to day running of the office, she processes the CEnv and REnvTech registrations and supports the Head of Licensing in the administration of Licence Reviews and the Chief Executive at Committee meeting and responsible for the implementation of GDPR.